Investment-grade gold bar on wooden table.

 Beyond the spot price and premium, other costs can affect your total investment.
 Where you buy your gold matters.
 Purchasing from an online dealer might involve shipping and insurance fees to get the gold safely to you or your chosen storage facility.
 If you buy from a local, in-person shop, their overhead costs might be reflected in the price.
 It’s also important to think about storage.
 Securing your gold in a professional vault or a home safe comes with its own set of costs.
 These aren't huge expenses, but they are part of the total picture you should consider.

-Tools for Tracking Gold Prices
+Our Favorite Tools for Tracking Gold Prices

 Staying informed about gold's price movements is easier than ever.
 You don’t have to be a financial analyst to keep up.
 Many investors follow the market by watching the performance of gold ETFs (exchange-traded funds) or the stock prices of major gold mining companies.
 You can also use financial news websites or dedicated apps to set up alerts for the spot price.
 These investment vehicles and tools provide a simple way to track the market, helping you make timely and informed decisions about your own holdings without getting overwhelmed by data.